theodox/tadwtf/tadwtf_outline.md

 					+ Good person-to-person skills
 					+ Asking good questions
 					+ Prioritizing
-			- Do the TA's keep artists happy and productive
+			- Do the TA's keep artists happy and productive?
+	* this is always a balancing act.
+		- it's hard to schedule for this
+		- service is a constant drain on attention
+		- it's hard to keep focused on big picture items
+			+ I tend to rotate people in an out of the hotseat
+			+ so there is fast response
+			+ and tactical knowledge
+		- Key point: don't siloize!
 	+ Tactics reprise
 		* Good tactics is all about service
 			- saving #braincells